chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 - ill-scratch-your-back_mobile.png

 edit_date: 2015-06-06 20:20:00
 edit_text: I have revised this technique and its explanation since originally penning this article.
-You can jump to the updated article, <a href="{%- post_url 2015-06-08-backscratching-revisited -%}">Backscratching Revisited</a>, or continue reading.
+You can jump to the updated article, <a href="{% post_url 2015-06-08-backscratching-revisited %}">Backscratching Revisited</a>, or continue reading.

 caniuse: true
 shorturl: 82n3v